 Sport Rehabilitation

-A first degree in sport rehabilitation can lead to a diverse range of employment and postgraduate study opportunities.
-We expect the majority of students to commit to careers in the sports and wellbeing sector undertaking roles such as:
+A degree in sport rehabilitation can lead to a diverse range of employment and postgraduate study opportunities.
+We expect most students will commit to careers in the sports and wellbeing sector undertaking roles such as:

 - a graduate sport rehabilitator working: